About this NPA

 COPYRIGHT - offence under s 132AJ(1) of the Copyright Act 1968 (Cth) – possession of infringing DVDs with the intention of selling – penalty imposed.
 TRADE MARK – offence under s 148(1) of the Trade Marks Act 1995 (Cth) – exposure of goods for sale without the permission of the registered owner of the trade marks applied – penalty imposed.… 110 IPR 1; 227 FCR 304

 Judge: Kenny, Bennett and Wigney JJ

-The Federal Court (Criminal Proceedings) Rules 2016 (Cth) commenced on 10 November 2016.
-This is the final version of the Rules, which now replaces the Interim Rules which were previously promulgated.
-The Interim Rules and interim forms will continue to apply for 6 months on a transitional basis for prosecutions commenced before 10 November 2016.
+The Federal Court (Criminal Proceedings) Rules 2016 (Cth) (Criminal Proceedings Rules) commenced on 10 November 2016, replacing the Federal Court (Criminal Proceedings) (Interim) Rules 2016 (Cth) (Interim Rules) which were previously promulgated.
+The Interim Rules and interim forms continue to apply for 6 months on a transitional basis for prosecutions commenced before 10 November 2016.

 - Federal Court of Australia Act 1976 (Cth)

 - Competition & Consumer Act 2010 (Cth)

 - Criminal Code Act 1995 (Cth)